marth141/rito_pls/README.md

 The idea with this tool is to be able to look up a league of legends summoner name and region and to be able to get their last 5 matches and with a list of who all was in the game, monitor those players for new matches every minute for the next hour.

-This idea challenges what I know now and hence why it is not completed.
-However, an approach I'd take for solving this one would be to set up a dynamic supervisor and registry.
+This idea challenged what I knew at the time.
+An approach I'd take for solving this one would be to set up a dynamic supervisor and registry.
 With this, I'd register a GenServer to the registry and run it under the supervisor where the GenServer will be for monitoring all of the players.
 List of players -> List of player monitor GenServers.

 Each GenServer would then monitor for matches and where matches occur, will store them to its database.